Healthdirect Free Australian health advice you can count on.

 • salt and vitamin supplements

-Some people with CF will need a lung transplant to prolong their lives.
-Other may need a liver or pancreas transplant.
+Some people with CF may need a life-saving lung transplant.
+Others may need a liver or pancreas transplant.

 Resources and support